Lao People's Democratic Republic: Country Operational Strategy Study

-This document outlines the operational strategy of ADB in Lao People's Democratic Republic.
+This document outlines the operational strategy of ADB in the Lao People's Democratic Republic.

 The COSS is anchored on strong sectoral analysis.
 It